sametgul/logic_playground/p03_adder_vio_ila/README.md

-# N-Bit Adder with VIO & ILA (CMOD A7)
+# N-Bit Adder with VIO (CMOD A7)

-This small project demonstrates how to build an **N-bit adder** using the `generate` construct in VHDL and how to drive/observe it with **VIO (Virtual I/O)** and **ILA (Integrated Logic Analyzer)** IPs in Vivado.
+This small project demonstrates how to build an **N-bit adder** using the `generate` construct in VHDL and how to drive/observe it with **VIO (Virtual I/O)** IP in Vivado.

 Since the **CMOD A7** board has no physical switches or LEDs, VIO is used to provide inputs and observe outputs in real time.
-ILA can be optionally added to monitor internal signals.
+ILA (Integrated Logic Analyzer) can be optionally added to monitor internal signals.

 ## 1) Full Adder and N-Bit Adder